scxr/not-university-public/readme.md

 ## What's next for green space
 - Extend our dataset to support more countires around the globe
 - Add more plants of different types to our database

+You can find our code at this repo: https://github.com/cswil/not-university-public (all secrets redacted :p)